The estimated reading time for this post is 95 seconds

 Hong Kong was the first place that I had every been where on the mass transit system specifically warns you to not look over intently at your phone and pay sufficient attention to riding the escalator.
-So it makes sense that I first read about smartphone zombies in the
+So it makes sense that I first read about smartphone zombies in the South China Morning Post.

 Over 80 per cent of Hongkongers between the ages of 15 and 34 own a smartphone; so South China Morning Post‘s article about the perils of smartphone zombies roaming around seemed appropriate.
+Add to the ownership, the excellent reception that you can get in most part of Hong Kong compared to Europe and the you can see why it happens.

 The Cantonese for the phenomenon is dai tau juk or ‘head down tribe’.
 It would be wrong to portray this as a purely a Hong Kong phenomena, with articles covering it in China, the US and Japan over the past year alone.